Allogeneic Transplant (Bone Marrow & Stem Cell)

 The whole collection takes 3-4 hours.

-The donated cells can also be taken from umbilical cord blood.
-The umbilical cord is often thrown away after a baby is born.
-The blood in the cord is rich in hematopoietic stem cells that can be used in allogeneic transplants.
-Cord blood is most often used in children and smaller-sized adults.
-Cord blood can take longer to engraft (see more on engraftment below) and may lead to an increased risk of infection.
+Donated cells also come from umbilical cord blood.
+The blood in the cord has many hematopoietic stem cells that can be used in allogeneic transplants.
+Cord blood can take longer to engraft (see more on engraftment below).
+Because these cells are less mature, there may be less risk of severe immune reactions after transplant.

 • To destroy your marrow and immune system so that it does not attack the donor's cells.